cskemp/lexical_elaboration/README.md

 To reproduce tables and figures in main text and supplementary materials, follow the steps below.
 All code is in the folder `../analysis`.
 Certain code chunks are set up in a way that prevents from execution when you click "Run All" because it takes several hours to finish running those chunks.

+1) Run `read_cru2.R` and `read_cru_ts4.07.R` in `../analysis/environment` to extract temperature and precipitation information for the locations associated with BILA languages.

-1) Run `preliminary_steps.Rmd` to produce interim outputs necessary for the next steps.
+2) Run `preliminary_steps.Rmd` to produce interim outputs necessary for the next steps.

-2) Run `analyze_claims.Rmd` to produce Figure 1, Table S1, and Figure S3.
+3) Run `analyze_claims.Rmd` to produce Figure 1, Table S1, and Figure S3.

-3) Run `analyze_cases.Rmd` to produce Figure 2, Table S2, Table S3, and Figure S5.
+4) Run `analyze_cases.Rmd` to produce Figure 2, Table S2, Table S3, and Figure S5.
 Note that it takes several hours to generate results for Bayesian analyses.

-4) Run `bottomup_analysis.Rmd` to produce Figure 3, Figure S4, and Table S4.
+5) Run `bottomup_analysis.Rmd` to produce Figure 3, Figure S4, and Table S4.
 Note that it takes several hours to generate results for exhaustive analyses.

-5) Run `make_maps.R` to produce Figure S1.
+6) Run `make_maps.R` to produce Figure S1.

-6) Run `plot_related_lexemes.Rmd` to produce Figure S2.
+7) Run `plot_related_lexemes.Rmd` to produce Figure S2.

-7) Run `compute_zetas_par.R` and `relatedtermsforapp.Rmd` to produce results used for the [app]( https://www.charleskemp.com/code/lexicalelaboration.html).
+8) Run `compute_zetas_par.R` and `relatedtermsforapp.Rmd` to produce results used for the [app]( https://www.charleskemp.com/code/lexicalelaboration.html).
 Note that this takes an hour or so.
 Codes for the app are available at a separate github [repository](https://github.com/cskemp/dictionaryapp).